 c).
 Youth Empowerment Siskiyou (Y.E.S.) / Court Appointed Special Advocates (CASA).
 Y.E.S. has a mission to advocate for trauma-exposed, foster and at-risk youth.
-This includes a new commitment with the Juvenile Court to become more available for delinquency cases with the advent of an MOU between the juvenile court and CASA finalized in December, 2020.
-It is anticipated more trained CASAs will be available for delinquency cases with a special emphasis on those youth involved in Juvenile Drug Court.
+This includes a commitment with the Juvenile Court to become more available for delinquency cases with the advent of an MOU between the juvenile court and CASA finalized in December 2020.
+Trained CASAs have been assigned to delinquency cases in the past year.

 In addition, Y.E.S. provides a summer teen camp program called Camp Y.E.S.
-Probation youth are being referred to this trauma-informed summer camp program which benefits local youth exposed to domestic violence, physical, sexual or emotional abuse, or other forms of family trauma.
+Youth may be referred to this trauma-informed summer camp program which benefits local youth exposed to domestic violence, physical, sexual or emotional abuse, or other forms of family trauma.
 Camp Y.E.S. is focused on creating collaborative, trauma-informed, hope-centered healing pathways for trauma-exposed youth to believe in themselves, in others and their dreams.
 Camp attendees from similar programs have shown significantly positive outcomes year after year.

 d).
-Siskiyou County Superior Court maintains a Juvenile Drug Court (JDC) option with a recent revision of the handbook in 2020.
-Probation conducts the Positive Achievement Change Tool 9PACT) assessment and if Substance Abuse is indicated as a top criminogenic need, youth are referred for a Behavioral Health Substance Use Disorder (SUD) assessment, or assessment by the Karuk Tribe or Other Tribe for their SUD assessment.
-The SUD assessment results indicate suitability for JDC participation.
-If the Court finds a youth suitable for JDC, JDC specific intensive Behavioral Health SUD or Tribal equivalent SUD evidence-based counseling and treatment services are initiated, and progress tracked with weekly court reviews for youth with severe addiction.
+Although not recently utilized, the Siskiyou County Juvenile Court does have a Juvenile Drug Court (JDC) option available and a revision of the JDC program and handbook was completed in 2020.
+For all court involved cases, Probation completes the Positive Achievement Change Tool (PACT) assessment, and if Substance Abuse is indicated as a top criminogenic need, youth are referred for a Behavioral Health Substance Use Disorder (SUD) assessment, or assessment by the Karuk Tribe or Other Tribe, for an SUD assessment.
+If the SUD assessment results indicate suitability for JDC participation and the Court finds a youth suitable for JDC, JDC specific intensive Behavioral Health SUD or Tribal equivalent SUD evidence-based counseling and treatment services are initiated.
+Progress tracked with weekly court reviews for youth with severe addiction.
 JDC includes graduated rewards and, if necessary, a "swift and certain" up to 5-day custody option for violations, with ultimate possible graduation in as little as six months and possible termination of supervision.

 e).
-Siskiyou Community Resource Collaborative and Resource Centers: There are seven cofunded Family Resource Centers serving Siskiyou County in relative close proximity to the majority of the population.
+Siskiyou Community Resource Collaborative and Resource Centers: There are seven cofunded Family Resource Centers serving Siskiyou County in relatively close proximity to the majority of the population.
 They provide much needed support services to include parenting classes for at risk youth and their families.
 They are designed based on the Strengthening Families TM framework, a research-based approach to increase family strengths, enhance child development, and reduce the likelihood of child abuse and neglect.
 The core programs are based on engaging families, partner organizations, and communities in building five protective factors: Parental Resilience; Social Connections; Knowledge of Parenting and Child Development; Concrete Support in Times of Need; and Social and Emotional Development in Children.

-EXISTING SERVICES ASSESSMENT IS REQUIRED PART 1A: There are a myriad of services available to assist at risk youth and their families.
+EXISTING SERVICES ASSESSMENT IS REQUIRED PART 1A: As indicated above, there are myriad services available to assist at risk youth and their families.
 Siskiyou County lacks a local detention facility and local mental health facility that can serve youth in custody and crisis in a more local and immediate fashion.